deepisthatdeep/rbx-llm-vulnerabilities/README.md

-Step 2 - Copy and paste levels individually and save each level to its persistent memory
+Step 2 - Copy and paste each subsection of each level individually and save each level to its persistent memory

 Step 2 example notes for difficult models / the following style of integration should work on any model set including Astra 6 / Fable 5.1